COP26 could 'trigger need for further restrictions', says Devi Sridhar

 “The Scottish Government should set out what proactive measures it is putting in place to enable NHS Greater Glasgow and Clyde and others to deal with any rise in cases associated with COP26.

-"With experts like Professor Sridhar already warning of the risk, there is no excuse for the Health Secretary to be taken by surprise.
+"With experts like Prof Sridhar already warning of the risk, there is no excuse for the health secretary to be taken by surprise.
 He should move to support our NHS now."

+A spokesperson said the Scottish Government had “no current plans to introduce further restrictions”.

-Last week, a Scottish Government spokesperson told the Times: “Covid-19 continues to be closely monitored by all relevant agencies and we are working with the UK Government, Public Health Scotland and our partners in Glasgow to achieve our priority of a safe and secure Cop26.
+“Covid-19 continues to be closely monitored by all relevant agencies and we are working with the UK Government, Public Health Scotland and our partners in Glasgow to plan for the event and ensure appropriate mitigation measures are in place,” the spokesperson said.

-“As part of the code of conduct, delegates will be asked to adhere to enhanced Covid measures in the Cop26 Blue Zone, such as one-metre physical distancing and the wearing of face masks unless seated".
+COP26 delegates will be exempt from the vaccine passport scheme, but the Scottish Government spokesperson said that participants would be asked to respect one metre distancing and wear face coverings.

+Both the NHS Confederation and the BMA have separately urged ministers to activate their winter Plan B for England amid fears the health service could be overwhelmed.